philipwalton/mozart/README.md

 var Bar = ctor('Bar');
 ```

-If you're failing to see what value the above code provides you, don't worry.
+If you're failing to see why the above code is useful, don't worry.
 The real value provided by Mozart comes from passing a class definition to the constructor factory (which I'll explain later).
 That being said, there are a few differences between Mozart constructors and regular JavaScript constructors worth pointing out.

 The primary difference is that Mozart constructors are created for you, meaning you don't have the ability to add any logic to them.
-This is intentional as much of the headache of traditional JS classical inheritance patterns comes from the fact that constructors are different from prototype methods.
+This is intentional as much of the headache around traditional JS classical inheritance patterns comes from the fact that constructors are different from prototype methods and can't be invoked in all the same ways.

-To solve this problem, the one (and only) thing Mozart constructors do is look for an `init` method and (if found) call it with whatever arguments were passed to the constructor.
+To solve this problem, the one (and only) thing Mozart constructors do is look for an `init` method on the prototype and (if found) call it (with the same arguments passed to the constructor).
 Moving the constructor logic to a prototype method simplifies everything.
-Inheritanc is easier, and super methods can all be invoked in the same way.
+Inheritance is easier, and super methods can all be invoked in the same way.

-In addition to this, Mozart constructors are packaged with five convinence methods: `subclass`, `final`, `addGetters`, `addSetters`, and `addAccessors`.
-More details about these methods can be found in the [API](#api) section).
+In addition to this, Mozart constructors are packaged with five convenience methods: `subclass`, `final`, `addGetters`, `addSetters`, and `addAccessors`.
+More details about these methods can be found in the [API documentation](#api-documentation).

 ### Class Hierarchies

 The real power of the constructor factory method comes when you pass it a class definition.
 With a class definition you can write classes with public, private, and protected methods and properties.

 The class definition is a function that is invoked with five arguments: the public prototype, the protected key function, the protected methods object, the private key function, and the private methods object.
-A detailed description of each can be found in the [API](#api) below.
+A detailed description of each can be found in the [API documentation](#api-documentation).

 **Note**: if you don't know what a "key function" is, check out the [Private Parts](https://github.com/philipwalton/private-parts) module to learn more.